aminerachyd/cloud_lab_mosig/README.md

 ## Load injection with Gatling for demonstrating scalability

-For this part we will test load injection on the Gateway, we create an autoscaler (HPA) for the gateway service that ranges from 1 to 10 replicas, and an autoscaler for the gateway's database taht ranges from 1 to 3 replicas
+For this part we will test load injection on the Gateway, we create an autoscaler (HPA) for the gateway service that ranges from 1 to 10 replicas, and an autoscaler for the gateway's database that ranges from 1 to 3 replicas

 ![HPA gateway](/images/9.png)